 Notify Days to Cancel/Review – This column should be used to set a number of days prior to the contract expiration to review the agreement.
 Auto-renew and cancellation terms should be taken into account when establishing the Notify Days to Cancel/Review.

-Next Contract Review Date- This date can be established for any additional reviews needed of the contract record prior or after the Notify Days to Cancel/Review.
+Next Contract Review Date- This date can be established for any additional contract reviews needed of the contract record prior or after the Notify Days to Cancel/Review.

 Contract Amount- The total contracted amount or value of the contract.
-Adding columns to track the annual amounts may be helpful.
+Adding columns to track the contract annual amounts may be helpful.
 Any currency is supported.

 Internal Legal Contact/Employee- The responsible individual of the contract.
 If any questions were to arise about this contract, you would ask this person.
 Who is accountable for monitoring deliverables, payments, performance, renewals and/or cancellations?

 Department – What department is responsible for the contract?
 When running annual budget reports, what department/division should be referenced for the contract?
 While your organization’s procurement team may have obtained a vendor and established the contract, the Information Technology department may be responsible for the ongoing contract administration and budgeting.
 More than one department can be assigned.

 Notes – A general note taking section for this contract.
 This is a great area to call out key negotiation points.
 For example, if some contract clauses deviate from your organization’s standard language, note that here.
 The notes section will help when reviewing contracts down the road.